The Less You Depend, The More You Learn: Synthesizing Novel Views from Sparse, Unposed Images with Minimal 3D Knowledge: Introduction

-Extensive experiments show that our method produces photorealistic and 3D consistent NVS results, achieving competitive performance compared to state-of-the-art approaches that rely on 3D inductive bias or pose annotations.
-This not only validates the feasibility of minimizing 3D knowledge, but also opens a new path toward scalable, generalizable spatial reasoning purely from 2D observations.
+By shedding these dependencies on 3D knowledge, \name fully leverages data scaling to synthesize photorealistic and 3D-consistent novel views from sparse, unposed images—even without any pose supervision during training.
+Experiments demonstrate that \name outperforms state-of-the-art approaches that rely on explicit scene structure or pose annotations.
+This not only confirms the viability of minimizing 3D knowledge but also establishes a new path toward scalable and generalizable novel view synthesis learned purely from 2D observations.

+Our primary contributions are summarized as follows: \begin{enumerate}[leftmargin=1.3em,parsep=0.2em] \item We perform a systematic analysis of NVS methods through the lens of 3D knowledge, uncovering the key principle that reducing dependence on such knowledge is the key to unlocking scalability. \item We propose \name, a novel data-centric NVS framework that effectively learns spatial reasoning from unposed 2D images without requiring explicit 3D representations or pose supervision. \end{enumerate} Extensive experiments demonstrate that our framework achieves both superior scalability and state-of-the-art performance, validating our key hypothesis and the effectiveness of the data-centric paradigm.